On BJP foundation day eve, PM Modi asks MPs to dedicate themselves to 'seva'

 Parliamentary Affairs Minister Pralhad Joshi told reporters that Modi asked the MPs to actively participate in the programmes.
 "They should dedicate themselves to service," he quoted him as saying.

-MPs were given orange caps emblazoned with the party's name or symbol, like the one which was sported by the prime minister recently during his road show in Gujarat.
+MPs were also given orange caps carrying the party's name or symbol, like the one which was sported by the prime minister recently.
 Some MPs were also sporting caps carrying a photo of Modi.

-They will sport the cap during Modi's address on the foundation day from Parliament Annexe.

 Party MPs and other members will be highlighting the impact of health insurance programme 'Ayushman Bharat' and 'Jan Aushadhi Kendra', where medicines are sold at a subsidised rate, on April 7.
-The schemes to build houses for the poor and to reach piped water to every household will be at the centre of the campaign on April 8 and April 9 respectively, Joshi said.
+The schemes to build houses for the poor and to bring piped water to every household will be at the centre of the campaign on April 8 and April 9 respectively, he said.

 The birth anniversary of social reformer Jyotirao Phule and B R Ambedkar on April 9 and April 14 respectively will also be observed in a big way by the party.